-So the recording now it’s starting.
+[00:00:00] So the recording now it’s starting.
 Hi everyone.
-Welcome to the college advisor webinar in psychology to orient everyone with the webinar timing, we’ll start off with a presentation, then answer your questions in a live Q and a on the sidebar.
-And in the public chat, you can download our slides in the handouts tab, and you can start submitting questions in the Q and a tab.
+Welcome to the CollegeAdvisor’s webinar in Psychology.
+To orient everyone with the webinar timing, we’ll start off with a presentation.
+Then answer your questions in a live Q&A on the sidebar.
+You can download our slides and you can start submitting your questions in the Q&A tab.

 Now let’s get started

 here.
 Hi everyone.
 I’m Gabrielle.
 I graduated Barnard in 2018 as a psychology major, and I’m currently finishing my second masters degree at the university of Pennsylvania in mental health counseling.
 Okay.
 Hi everyone.
 I’m Allison.
 I am currently a sophomore at Harvard.
 I am majoring in psychology and I’m minoring in global health and I’m on the pre-med track.

 So I’m interested in pursuing psychiatry so that med school then pursue psychiatry after it.[00:01:00]

 So the big question, what led me to my major, I think I’ve always been really curious about what makes people do what they do.
 And at a young age, I didn’t realize that that directly correlated to how the brain works and how we interact with people.
 But as I started working in helping roles like teaching and working at an autism center, I started to understand more about what the job of a psychologist or a therapist or a psychiatrist looks like.